 - The use of computerized tools in design and manufacturing, with a look at Computerized Numerical Control (CNC) systems for the generation of tool design

 - Strength characteristics of metals, including performance in bending, torsion, shear and uniaxial loading conditions

-In addition, students complete Senior Project I and II.
-These are hands-on opportunities to work in teams and with a mentor to tackle real-world applied research and design projects in the students’ area of interest.
+In addition, MET degree students complete Senior Project I and II.
+These are hands-on opportunities to work in teams and with a mentor to tackle real-world applied research and design projects in the students’ areas of interest.
 Students may participate in internships and assigned projects in collaboration with engineering professionals.
-Mechanical engineering technology degree graduates may work for private corporations, research facilities, government agencies, government contractors or for any company in any industry looking for an engineer with a strong hands-on approach to problem solving.
+Students may also take advantage of extensive STEM resources available to support them.

-What Jobs Can You Get with a Mechanical Engineering Technology Degree?
+What Jobs Can You Get With a Mechanical Engineering Technology Degree?

-Graduates with a BS in mechanical engineering technology find positions in companies all across the country.
-Although most positions held by graduates with a BS in Mechanical Engineering Technology require only a bachelor’s degree, some graduates may choose to enhance their career qualifications by pursuing one of GCU’s many STEM master’s degrees.
+Graduates with a BS in Mechanical Engineering Technology degree find positions in companies all across the country.
+Although most positions held by MET degree graduates require only a bachelor’s degree, some graduates may choose to enhance their career qualifications by pursuing one of GCU’s many STEM master’s degrees.

 General Education Requirements